lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 </p>

 <p>
-  Using effective-distance theory, the outbreak source can be estimated by minimizing the variance between effective distances and observed arrival times:
+  Using effective-distance theory, the outbreak source can be estimated by minimizing the variance between effective distances and observed arrival times (Wang,2022):
 </p>

 <p align="center">